Merzasphor/MWSE/docs/source/lua/type/tes3reference.rst

     If the light is not attached to any part of the scene graph yet, the point light will be placed as a child of the "attachLight" subnode of the model, or a child of the model if "attachLight" is not found.

+`onCloseInventory`_ (`boolean`_)
+    A function that tells the game that an inventory has been closed, if you are simulating inventory operations.
+It has the capability of un-cloning an inventory if it has not been modified.
+Typically not used outside of specific purposes.

 `setActionFlag`_
     Sets a bit in the reference's action data attachment